BasicWolf/archived-concrete-settings/docs/src/startup.rst

 Scratch
 =======

-An extremely short guide to start using ConcreteSetting in your application.
+An extremely short guide to start using Concrete Setting in your application.

 I. Define Settings
 ------------------

-As a *developer* of an application, define the settings in a file *inside* your application.
+As a *developer* of an application, define the settings:

-For example, ``my_app/app_settings.py`` file:
+For example, ``my_app/settings_definition.py`` file:

 .. testcode:: start-me-up